Skip to main content

 • Vaccine timeline: Some people are hesitant to be vaccinated because they believe that the COVID-19 vaccine is too new and was created too quickly.

 • Effectiveness: People want answers to questions about the effectiveness of the vaccine.
-Since both COVID-19 and its vaccines are new, some of these questions simply cannot be answered yet.
+Since both COVID-19 and its vaccines are recent developments, some of these questions simply cannot be answered yet.
 Early studies, however, show that the vaccines are generally safe and effective.

 • Side effects: Some people fear possible side effects or long-term complications of receiving a vaccine.